| CloserLook > John > John 11:8-48 |

 If their

-nation had only accepted Him as their Messiah, they would have been swiped
+nation had only accepted Him as their Messiah, they would have been swept into

 However, they